Sugar sculpture

 Sugar sculpture is the art of producing artistic centerpieces entirely composed of sugar and sugar derivatives.
 These were very popular at grand feasts from the Renaissance until at least the 18th century, and sometimes made by famous artists.
+Sugar was very expensive by modern standards, and sculptures in it a form of conspicuous consumption, reflecting wealth.
 Today, there are many competitions that include sugar sculpture.

 Sugar showpieces can be composed of several different types of sugar elements.
 All begin with cooking sugar, and possibly an acidic agent and/or non-sucrose sugar product to avoid unwanted crystallization, to the hard crack stage, around 300 °F.

 When all components are completed, they are welded together using a gas torch.
 The sugar is melted, and then joined together.

 Types

 Pulled sugar

 The sugar has been cooked, and the now-liquid sugar is poured onto a silicone rubber mat.
 Any coloring is now added.
 The sugar is then folded repeatedly into itself, until the sugar is, while still flexible, cool enough to handle.
 The sugar is then stretched out and then folded on itself repeatedly.
 This process incorporates air into the sugar, and gives it a bright lustrous sheen.
 The sugar can then be sculpted by hand into various shapes, made into ribbons, or blown.